cghiaus/PsychroAn_tuto/README.md

 5. Based on the definition of the inputs and outputs of a physical system and the inputs and outputs of a computational model, define the direct problem.
 6. Describe the inverse problem of model identification.
 7. Describe the inverse problem of control.
-8. Explain the citation: "Divide each difficulty into as many parts as is feasable and necessary to solve it" by [René Descartes](https://www.goodreads.com/quotes/565817-divide-each-difficulty-into-as-many-parts-as-is-feasible), Discourse on Method, 1637
+8. Explain the citation: "Divide each difficulty into as many parts as is feasable and necessary to solve it" by [René Descartes](https://www.goodreads.com/quotes/565817-divide-each-difficulty-into-as-many-parts-as-is-feasible), Discourse on Method, 1637.
 9. Explain the citation: "Whenever I run into a problem I can't solve, I always make it bigger.
-I can never solve it by trying to make it smaller, but if I make it big enough, I can begin to see the outlines of a solution." by [Dwight David Eisenhower](https://engine-for-change.com/quote-of-the-week-make-it-big-enough/) in the context of numerical simulation of physical systems..
+I can never solve it by trying to make it smaller, but if I make it big enough, I can begin to see the outlines of a solution." by [Dwight David Eisenhower](https://engine-for-change.com/quote-of-the-week-make-it-big-enough/) in the context of numerical simulation of physical systems.
 10. Explain the type of inputs of numerical models used for simulation: know knowns, unknown knowns, known unknowns, unknown unknowns ([Donald Rumsfeld](https://en.wikipedia.org/wiki/There_are_unknown_unknowns) or [Rumsfeld matrix](https://medium.com/@andreamantovani/known-knowns-known-unknowns-unknown-unknowns-leadership-367f346b0953)).
 11. Define a *white box*, a *black box* and a *gray box* model.
 12. What are the aims of the indoor climat control?